slerman12/UnifiedRL/README.md

 python Run.py replay.save=true replay.load=true
 ```

-Agents and replays save to ```./Checkpoints``` and ```./Datasets/ReplayBuffer``` respectively per a unique experiment and date-time.
+Agents and replays save to ```./Checkpoints``` and ```./Datasets/ReplayBuffer``` respectively per a unique experiment.

 Careful, without ```replay.save=true``` a loaded replay will be deleted upon terminate.

+Replays also save uniquely w.r.t. a date-time.
 In case of multiple saved replays per a unique experiment, the most recent is loaded.

 ### Distributed